Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Empirical analysis

 With the above specification, the expected topology does not depend on any dyadic factor.
 This is the simplest choice that is found to reproduce the topology of the ITN very well~\cite{fitness,Garlaschelli,Caldarelli,Unbiased} and is supported by empirical evidence that dyadic factors like geographic distances~\cite{Distances} and trade agreements~\cite{worldtradeatlas} have a much weaker effect on the purely binary topology of the ITN than on trade volumes.
 Of course our formalism has been designed in such a way that we can immediately add dyadic factors, and is therefore much more general.
 For instance, we might easily add `hidden' metric distances inferred via an optimal geometric embedding~\cite{worldtradeatlas} (although they would not be identifiable with some empirically measurable, `external' macroeconomic factors like those used elsewhere in our model).

-Given the above model specification, for a given instance $\mathbf{W}^*$ of the empirical network we find the optimal parameter values $c^*$, $\alpha^*$, $\gamma^*$ and $\delta^*$ through the maximum likelihood conditions given by \ref{eq:maxphi} and \ref{eq:maxpsi}.
-Importantly, \ref{eq:maxpsi} reads in this case $\partial \mathcal{L}/\partial\delta=0$ and yields a value $\delta^*$ that ensures that the expected number of links $\sum_{i,j}p_{ij}=\sum_{i,j}G_{\mathbf{\psi}}/(1+G_{\mathbf{\psi}})$ is exactly equal to the empirical number $L^*=\sum_{i,j}a^*_{ij}$, irrespective of the volumes of trade.
-This result, which is equivalent to what is found for the purely binary model defined by \ref{eq:fermi}~\cite{Unbiased}, shows that, unlike the standard GM, our model always generates the correct number of links and, unlike some more complicated variants of the GM, it does so independently of the money units chosen for the volumes.
+Given the above model specification, for a given instance $\mathbf{W}^*$ of the empirical network we find the optimal parameter values $c^*$, $\alpha^*$, $\gamma^*$ and $\delta^*$ through the ML conditions given by Eqs.~\eqref{eq:maxphi} and~\eqref{eq:maxpsi}.
+Importantly, Eq.~\eqref{eq:maxpsi} reads in this case $\partial \mathcal{L}/\partial\delta=0$ and yields a value $\delta^*$ that ensures that the expected number of links $\sum_{i,j}p_{ij}=\sum_{i,j}G_{\vec{\psi}}/(1+G_{\vec{\psi}})$ is exactly equal to the empirical number $L^*=\sum_{i,j}a^*_{ij}$, irrespective of the volumes of trade.
+This result, which is equivalent to what is found for the purely binary model defined by Eq.~\eqref{eq:fermi}~\cite{Unbiased}, shows that, unlike the standard GM, our model always generates the correct number of links and, unlike some more complicated variants of the GM, it does so independently of the monetary units chosen for the volumes.